FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Chemical Name: Copper phthalocyanine

-Properties: Phthalo Blues are pure and clean primary blues with superior covering power.
+Properties: Phthalo Blues are pure, clean primary blues with superior covering power.
 They have a very high tinting strength and tend to overwhelm other pigments, but if colour strength can be controlled, they make predictable mixed colours.
 In oil form, blues are very deep and slow drying.
 When mixed with other colours or if chlorine is added, Phthalo Blue quickly tends towards green.
 When using alone, mix with some white, as Phthalo Blue can be semi-transparent and almost black on its own.
 It is among the most compatible of modern colours with mineral colours and is considered more reliable than Prussian Blue, while sharing the same physical and colour properties.
 Phthalo Blue is a good colour for glazing.

 Toxicity: Phthalo Blues have no significant hazards, although those made before 1982 contained some PCBs (polychlorinated biphenyls).